hashicorp/learn-inspec/README.md

 # Usage

 Executing this code requires two containers.
 The inspec container is not actually required but is provided to minimize workstation requirements.

-## Running the tests on learn.hashicorp.com
+The `inspec-target` is automatically spun up.
+You can also run it interactivly to debug using `./target/interactive.sh`

+# Requirements

+Docker is required, you can download it [here](https://hub.docker.com/editions/community/docker-ce-desktop-mac).

+## Executing a inspec profile

-In a new terminal window , run the `./run.sh` script shown below.
+In a terminal window , run the `./run.sh` script shown below.
 The code extracts markdown content from your local checkout/branch of the learn repo.
 You must provide the path to the root of your local learn repo with `-d`.
 You can then pass which product you wish to run tests against with.
 These product names correspond to inspec [profiles](https://www.inspec.io/docs/reference/profiles/)

 ```shell